-This morning, the reason I rise, Mr. Speaker, is on behalf of my constituents.
-All of us were elected by our voter base to represent the riding that serves as our constituency and they witness our actions and proceedings as they play out during sittings in this House.
+I rise this morning on behalf of my constituents.
+All of us were elected by our voter base to represent the riding that serves as our constituency, and they witness our actions and proceedings as they play out during sittings in this House.

-I cause my own distress sometimes here, as I attempt to advocate for my constituents, and for our fellow Nunavummiut.
-Nonetheless, I sometimes land in a depressive state, of intimidation, fears about the future as a result of trying to prod this government by using examples since this is the future we are preparing for.
-We require a solid foundation, and eventually an independent territory and that our constituents will voice their thoughts.
+I cause my own distress sometimes here as I attempt to advocate for my constituents and for our fellow Nunavummiut.
+Nonetheless, I sometimes land in a depressive state of intimidation and fears about the future as a result of trying to prod this government by using examples since this is the future we are preparing for.

+We require a solid foundation and eventually an independent territory and that our constituents will voice their thoughts.
 I tried to voice their concerns, Mr. Speaker.

-I give my utmost, and break out in cold sweats and even flustered as that makes me sweat.
+I give my utmost and break out in cold sweats and even flustered, as that makes me sweat.
 It is all to try to represent my constituents in the most truthful way possible.
-Some people opine that I sometimes go in the wrong direction, yes perhaps.
-This is after all, just a part of our daily lives as I always learn from my mistakes I commit here.

-I sometimes regret that outcome due to the mistakes, but one can never turn back time.
-We can only move forward, and I will yet move forth, and to work passionately on behalf of my constituents.
+Some people say that I sometimes go in the wrong direction.
+Yes, perhaps, this is after all just a part of our daily lives, as I always learn from the mistakes I make here.
+I sometimes regret that outcome due to the mistakes, but one can never turn back the time.
+We can only move forward and I will yet move forth and to work passionately on behalf of my constituents.

 We are all products of our constituents who want us to properly serve them and all the elected members here.

-We are reminded that we need a good base, and this forms my basis.
+We are reminded that we need a good base and this forms my basis.
 I still search for a solid base.
 Although we hit barriers, we can't just say yes to them.
-I will strive to just continue on behalf of my constituents.
+I will strive to continue on behalf of my constituents.

 Mr. Speaker, I request unanimous consent to conclude my statement.
-Thank you.
+Thank you, Mr. Speaker.